• recondite •

 Meaning: 1.
 Concealed, mysterious, not readily seen or apprehended.
 2. Abstruse, arcane, incomprehensible to all but experts.

-Notes: Although the meaning of this word is rather recondite, the word itself is quite pedestrian: the adverb is expectable reconditely and the noun, reconditeness.
+Notes: Although the meaning of this word is rather recondite, the word itself is quite pedestrian: the adverb is the expectable reconditely, and the noun, reconditeness.
 It exhibits no other derivations.

-In Play: Since the original meaning of the root of today's word was "to put away", "out of sight" was its original meaning: "Intrigued by the recondite inner workings of the curious little machine, Rusty Carr began immediately to take it apart."
+In Play: Since the original meaning of the root of today's word was "to put away", "out of sight" was the original meaning of the word itself: "Intrigued by the recondite inner workings of the curious little machine, Rusty Carr began immediately to take it apart."
 Today it is used far more widely in the second sense: "R. Cain gets most of his information from recondite sources that are difficult for others to find and check."

 Word History: Today's Good Word comes to us from Latin reconditus, the past participle of recondere "to put away", made up of re- "again, back" + condere "to put together, preserve".
-The base verb here, condere is itself a complex of con- "together (with)" + dere "to put", which derives from the same primitive root as English do.
+The base verb here, condere, is itself a complex of con- "together (with)" + dere "to put", which derives from the same primitive root as English do.
 English also borrowed the past participle of condere as condite "preserved; preserves", a word now considered obsolete.
-However, incondite "put together, built badly", based on the same Latin verb, still lurks in the deeper dictionaries.
+However, incondite "put together, built badly", based on the same Latin verb, still lurks in the deeper depths of the best dictionaries.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!